 To solve the puzzle, scientists look at other preserved evidence, such as the size of the rib cage, which indicates how big its lungs were, paleontologist "Dinosaur George" Blasing tells The History Channel.
 They compare the size of a dinosaur's chest with the size of its throat and mouth and make an educated guess that their volume would have matched their size, he says.

 Corythosaurus, a duck-billed dinosaur, had a crest on its head that may have amplified noises it made.
-(Photo: Barnum Brown/Wikimedia Commons)
+(Photo: Barnum Brown [public domain]/Wikimedia Commons)

 The shape of dinosaurs' skulls also provide clues.
 Many of these prehistoric beasts had nasal cavities, mouths and connected noses, which created resonance chambers in their skulls, according to a study published in The Anatomical Record.
 Some dinosaurs, like the lambeosaurus, had massive resonating crests connected to their breathing tracks, which may have amplified noises even further.